danitrod/quake-log-parser/README.md

 # Quake Log Parser

-This is a CLI utility tool to parse Quake game log files and generate reports of kills in the games.
+This is a CLI tool to parse and summarize Quake games from a log file.

 ## Usage

 First, make sure you have [Rust](https://www.rust-lang.org/tools/install) installed and setup in your environment.
-Then simply clone this repository, and run the application, feeding it a Quake log file by stdin.
+Then simply clone this repository, and run the application, feeding it a Quake log file from stdin.
 Example:

 ```sh
 cargo run -- < tests/qgames.log
 ```

-You should get a JSON report of kills in the game printed to stdout.
+You should get a JSON report of kills in the games printed to stdout.

 ## Approach